citp/privacy-policy-historical/p/pi/pic/pictureline.com.md

 pictureline.com does not send spam.
 Email is only sent out to members who have opted in on our website or in our retail store.

 pictureline.com will send out a confirmation email when you subscribe to the newslist(s).
-This email will contain a link to confirm your subscription to the picturelineNews or other newslists.
+This email will contain a link to confirm your subscription to the picturelineNews or other related news.

 Each email that is sent from pictureline.com will include, at or near the bottom, a link to unsubscribe from our mailing list.
 After entering your email address, your name and all information will be completely deleted from our database, and you will not recieve ongoing communications from pictureline.com.
 If, however, you wish to resubscribe at any future date, this option is available to you.